Jaroslav144/ArithmeticFormatter/README.md

-# ArithmeticFormatter
+# Arithmetic Formatter

-This project I've done as an assignement in Scientific Computing with Python Course on freecodecamp.org.
+This is the boilerplate for the Arithmetic Formatter project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter